 It can be difficult for the average consumer to tell the difference between the cheaper-to-manufacture air flow restricted foam and temperature sensitive foam simply by squeezing it.
 That’s why it’s important to ask questions about any memory foam product you’re considering buying, and check the product specifications on the box.

-The heavier memory foam, the better the quality
+The heavier the memory foam, the better the quality

 While foam density can definitely have a bearing on the quality of the product, it’s important to know where this weight comes from.
-In some cases, foam manufacturers add clay particles to their memory foam, increasing its density but again reducing the air flow of the mattress.
-Not only does the foam cell structure of this “loaded” foam break down more quickly, it also makes for a less comfortable sleep because of the restricted air flow.
+In some cases, foam manufacturers add clay particles to their memory foam, increasing its density but again reducing the airflow of the mattress.
+Not only does the foam cell structure of this “loaded” foam break down more quickly, but it also makes for a less comfortable sleep.

 All memory foam is treated equally before you buy it

-These reduced costs come at a price: foam performance and your comfort.
-Memory foam isn’t meant to remain compressed for months at a time, as this damages the cell structure of the foam causing the product to lose its ability to bounce back.
+These long term storage savings come at a price to the customer: the foam’s performance and your comfort.
+Memory foam isn’t meant to remain compressed for extended periods of time.
+This damages the cell structure of the foam causing the product to lose its ability to bounce back.